Economics ~ SurviveTheChanges.com

-Many experts are warning of increased economic and social chaos in the next few years, especially in Europe and the United States.
-(It has already been dramatic in Greece, Spain, Italy and even England.)
+Many experts are warning of increased economic and social chaos in the next few years, especially in Europe and the United States with the influx of many refugees, who are unemployed and unaccustomed to their new society.
+(This has already been dramatic in Greece, Spain, Italy and even Germany and England.)

 According to the FBI there are over 33,000 gangs in the United States, with a total of approximately 1.4 million members.
 These are in most major cities, with a lot of rural locations as well.
 In some cases they control a whole neighborhood or region.

 Some of the crime organizations are more organized and well hidden than ever.
-Many have very sophisticated cover operations, perhaps with covert assistance from police and various other officials, whether by association, blackmail or bribe.
+Many have very sophisticated cover operations, perhaps with covert assistance from police and various other officials, whether by association, bribe, blackmail or threat.

-Even worse, are the reports of Chinese and Russian troops being trained and quartered in the United States.
-There is speculation that these may be in place for serving in a martial law occupation of a disoriented and weakened United States population post collapse.
+Even worse, are the reports of Russian, Chinese and other U.N. troops being trained and quartered in the United States.
+There is speculation that these may be in place for serving in a martial law occupation of a disoriented and weakened United States population, post collapse.
 Is it possible that these soldiers have been offered the spoils of confiscated property like pirates of old as reported by some whistleblowers?

 Take A Relaxing Breath

-If you have a question or comment, CLICK HERE.
+If you have a question or comment, contact us.

 Copyright 2010-2022 by Life Circle Media -- All rights reserved.